A Faster Generalized Two-Stage Approximate Top-K: Introduction

-Given the scale of these models, the training and inference are typically carried out on accelerators such as TPUs and GPUs.
-However, computing Top-$K$ on these devices can be expensive and often becomes a bottleneck.
-On TPUv5e and A100, finding the top-2\% of the hidden activations of Gemma~2 9B's \cite{gemmateam2024gemmaopenmodelsbased} feedforward blocks\footnote{This involves an einsum contraction between a 3D tensor of shape \texttt{[batch\_size, seqlen, model\_dims]} and a 2D weight matrix of shape \texttt{[model\_dims, hidden\_dims]}, contracting along the \texttt{model\_dims} axis (i.e., \texttt{"bsm,mh~->~bsh"}).
+Given the scale of these models, their training and inference are typically performed on accelerators such as TPUs and GPUs.
+However, computing Top-$K$ on these devices can be expensive.
+On TPUv5e and A100, finding the top-2\% of the hidden activations of Gemma~2 9B's \citep{gemmateam2024gemmaopenmodelsbased} feedforward blocks\footnote{This involves an einsum contraction between a 3D tensor of shape \texttt{[batch\_size, seqlen, model\_dims]} and a 2D weight matrix of shape \texttt{[model\_dims, hidden\_dims]}, contracting along the \texttt{model\_dims} axis (i.e., \texttt{"bsm,mh~->~bsh"}).
 Top-K is then applied along the \texttt{hidden\_dims} axis.} during training using \texttt{jax.lax.top\_k} takes 27$\times$ and 4.8$\times$ longer, respectively, than the corresponding matrix multiplication that generated those activations.
-Ideally, the time spent on Top-$K$ must be negligible compared to the matrix multiplications.
+Ideally, computing Top-$K$ should be negligible compared to the matrix multiplications.

-As a workaround, there has been increasing use of \textit{approximate} Top-K algorithms in foundation models.
-Research indicates that these models are generally robust to such approximations~\cite{l2024hirehighrecallapproximate, key2024approximate}.
+As a workaround, foundation models increasingly use \textit{approximate} Top-K algorithms, which are generally robust to these approximations~\citep{l2024hirehighrecallapproximate, key2024approximate}.

-\citet{chern2022tpuknnknearestneighbor} introduced a hardware-friendly approximate Top-$K$ algorithm that works in \textit{two stages}.
-In the first stage, the input array is partitioned into a fixed number of buckets, and the top-$1$ element from each bucket is selected.
-In the second stage, these top-$1$ elements are sorted, and the first $K$ elements are returned. \citet{chern2022tpuknnknearestneighbor} quantify the approximation error in terms of the \textit{expected recall}, which is defined as the proportion of the actual top-K elements retrieved in the first stage averaged over all permutations of the inputs.
-They derive a closed-form expression that relates the expected recall to the number of buckets.
-Using this formula, they then \textit{choose the number of buckets} in the first stage that is sufficient to maintain a \textit{user-specified average recall target}.
-This algorithm was implemented in \texttt{jax.lax.approx\_max\_k} for TPUs at the time of writing this article.
-In the earlier example of finding the top-2\% of the hidden activations, this algorithm still takes 9$\times$ more time than the matrix multiplication on TPUv5e.
+\citet{chern2022tpuknnknearestneighbor} introduced a hardware-friendly approximate Top-$K$ algorithm that operates in \textit{two stages}.
+In the first stage, the input array is divided into a fixed number of equal-sized buckets, and the top-$1$ element from each bucket is selected.
+In the second stage, these top-$1$ elements are sorted, and the first $K$ elements are returned.
+They quantify the approximation error in terms of \textit{expected recall} \citep{wang2014hashingsimilaritysearchsurvey}, defined as the proportion of the actual top-K elements retrieved in the first stage averaged over all permutations of the inputs.
+They derive a closed-form expression that relates the expected recall to the number of buckets, which is then used to \textit{choose a number of buckets} that is sufficient to maintain a \textit{user-specified average recall target}.
+We refer to this method as \emph{the original algorithm}.